 I knew an old house would have been on that parcel, so I asked around about it at the Hall Reunion in 2018.
 I was shown another old house, old enough to be there at the time of the 1862 plat, and after adding that house pin by it’s GPS coordinates I saw it was on Bartlette Kidd’s property; which I believe Miles Hall bought after his brother in law Bartlette died.
 The colors of the pins are really just to help me in the way I visualize things.
 How I try to track some of the family connections: large families, large land owners, lots of cousin marriages.
 All the pins are listed on the far left of the map with info.
 There obviously aren’t hundreds of colors to color code every family name.
 So if they aren’t these few family surnames I wanted to track, then I mark it with blue pins for now.
 This week, I just added a yellow envelope (the only color it came in) symbol for Tanner’s Store.
 The store was a post office in the 1850’s which would also notate areas on the Census.

 This will be a long term ongoing project.
-I’m in the process of changing the map to be in layers by time period.
+I have a layer for pre-1830, then a second layer for 1840s to 1900.
+I also have a cemetery layer.
 This map is a vital part of my efforts in finding and documenting cemeteries.
 If you know where I can add any pins, (for any ethnicity or any surname) please let me know.